 1) Single fielded technical (auto increment or UUID) primary keys only.

 Primary keys are fields in the record that uniquely identify the record and that do not change.
 For example: An email address may be unique for a user, but it may be changed, so it does not make a good primary key.
-You can only guarantee that a value won't change when it does not mean anything.
-Therefor technical primary keys are the way to go.
+You can only guarantee that a value won’t change when it does not mean anything.
+Therefore technical primary keys are the way to go.

 2) The difference of REST’s PUT vs. PATCH cannot be applied to databases.